 From the pleasant aroma to the warmth and satisfaction you feel when you enjoy some homemade soup, why would anyone not want to store them for a while so they’re easy to get access to when you’re a little ill or the weather has gotten frosty?
-No reason fathomable.
-But what one would worry about is – does homemade soup lasts long in the fridge?
+No reason is fathomable.
+But what one would worry about is – does homemade soup lasts long in the fridge.

 Homemade soup can last a while in the fridge but it depends on what type of soup and the contents of the soup.
 Homemade soup lasts an average of three days when stored in the fridge but soups with fresh tomatoes can last as long as a week.

 When you reheat your soups from the fridge after three days, it is important to be sure of the taste and consistency of the soup.
 This way you can avoid consuming soups that may lead to food poisoning after a while.

 How to Store Homemade Soup In The Fridge

 If you made too much homemade soup for a meal and you’re wondering how to store them so they do not go bad or you intentionally made extra homemade soup and you need a guide on how to store them properly, you’re in the right place.

 1. Cool the amount of soup you plan to refrigerate

 It is best to cool your soup fast, instead of waiting for it to get cooled by leaving it on a counter you should place it in a bowl of ice water and allow it cool completely.
 While it is cooling, do not cover it as that would slow the cooling process.